Bluetooth Signal Generator: Everything You Need to Know

 Bluetooth Signal Generators

-In the same way, tone generators convert electric signals into audio waves, Bluetooth signal generators convert electric signals into radio frequencies.
+In the same way that tone generators convert electric signals into audio waves, Bluetooth signal generators convert electric signals into radio frequencies.

 Generally, the Bluetooth standard produces frequencies that range between 2.402 and 2.48 GHz.
 A straightforward application we can use the Bluetooth signal generator in is testing which frequency a Bluetooth receiver works best.